Saddleworth moor - site of Ian Bradly and myra hindley murders

 Ian Brady was born Ian Stewart on January 2, 1938, to Margaret “Peggy” Stewart in Glasgow, Scotland.
 The man rumored to be his father, a local reporter, had died just three months before.
 This left Peggy to support herself and her son on her meager wages as a hotel waitress.

-Although Brady’s mother was initially determined to care for Ian, she struggled to keep up with costs.
-Only four months later, Peggy handed her son over to Mary and John Sloan, a local couple with four other children, as the Glasgow Times explains.
+Although Ian’s mother was initially determined to care for him, she struggled to keep up with costs.
+After only four months, as the Glasgow Times explains, Peggy handed her son over to Mary and John Sloan.
+They were a local couple with four children of their own.

 On the surface, Ian thrived under the care of the Sloans.
-He saw Mary and John as his parents.
-Their children treated him as a sibling, and he even adopted their last name.
-Ian also did very well in school, eventually attending a school for gifted children.
+He saw them as his parents, their children treated him as a sibling, and he even adopted the Sloan name.
+Ian also did very well in primary school and eventually attended a school for gifted children.
+From here, however, his behavior would take a dark turn.

 Ian Brady Committed Terrible Acts Against Animals

-But even at an early age, Ian showed patterns of deranged and unpredictable behavior.
-He began to see himself as an outcast among his classmates.
-And he was prone to lashing out in rage and self-harming if he didn’t get his way.
+Even at an early age, Ian showed patterns of deranged and unpredictable behavior.
+He began to see himself as an outcast among his classmates and would periodically lash out in violent fits of rage and self-harm when he didn’t get his way.

-Brady later claimed to have thrown a cat from a Glasgow high-rise — he was only ten.
-This was the first incident in a series of animal killings that The Independent says included burning, stoning, and decapitation.
+Brady later claimed to have thrown a cat from a Glasgow high-rise when he was only 10.
+According to The Independent, this was the first incident in a series of animal killings that included burning, stoning, and decapitation.

 Child in handcuffs symbolizing Ian Brady early start in crime